 Usually, a player will hit a volley when they want to get to the net.
 Put simply, volleys offer the best opportunity for a tennis player to advance to the net and gain ground on their opponent.

-Aside from the overhead smash, the volley is considered one of the more aggressive offensive weapons in a player's arsenal.
+Aside from the overhead smash, a volley is considered one of the more aggressive shots in the game.
+It’s one of the best offensive weapons in a player’s arsenal.

 The word “volley” is a clue into tennis’ rich history as a sport.
 Because tennis originated in France way back in the 11th century it should come as no surprise that the word volley is indeed French as well.
 Volley is the french word for “flight.”

-Which is apropo because to volley in tennis literally means to hit the ball while it’s in flight, before its had a chance to bounce.
+This is apropos because to volley in tennis literally means to hit the ball while it’s in flight, before its had a chance to bounce.
 You could say that in tennis, “to volley” means to hit the ball out of the air on the fly.

-While a volley is an extremely useful shot during a tennis match, they’re not always easy to execute properly, and they require a lot of technical practice.
+While a volley is an extremely useful shot during a tennis match, they’re not always easy to execute.
+They require a lot of technical practice.
 In my opinion, it’s one of the more technical shots for a beginner to master.

 Additionally, there are multiple types of volleys that you can hit depending on your strengths and your position on the court.
-So, you’ll want to familiarize yourself with each one of them if you want to maximize a volley’s benefit during a match.
+So, you’ll want to familiarize yourself with each one of them to maximize their benefit.
 Keep reading to learn more about each type of volley.